Sheila Isham: Between Worlds

 Influenced in part by the Washington Color School, particularly the innovations of Sam Gilliam and Kenneth Noland, Isham treated color and material as immersive, intuitive forces.
 Yet her practice was equally shaped by the cultural and philosophical influences she encountered during formative years living and working in Berlin, Moscow, Paris, Hong Kong, Washington, D.C., and New Delhi.

-Through her marriage to Ralph Isham, who served with the U.S. Embassy and whose family maintained longstanding ties to Newport, Isham spent summers in Rhode Island, adding another geographic thread to a life defined by movement between cultures.
+Through her marriage to Heyward Isham, who served with the U.S. Embassy and whose family maintained longstanding ties to Newport, Isham spent summers in Rhode Island, adding another geographic thread to a life defined by movement between cultures.
 This exhibition marks a meaningful rediscovery of Isham‘s work within a community connected to her personal history.

 A voracious reader and lifelong learner, Isham drew deeply from Taoist philosophy and Jungian psychology, shaping her belief in painting as a spiritual discipline capable of giving form to the unseen.